sausagecy/RSCNN_Pytorch1.0/README.md

 ## Citation

-If our paper is helpful for your research, please consider citing:
+If Liu's paper is helpful for your research, please consider citing:
 ```BibTex
         @inproceedings{liu2019rscnn,
             author = {Yongcheng Liu and